openvinotoolkit/model_server/docs/host.md

 - using the ```./ovms/bin/ovms --help``` command in the folder, where OVMS was is installed
 - in the interactive mode - as a background process or a daemon initiated by ```systemctl/initd``` depending on the Linux distribution and specific hosting requirements

 Refer to [Running Model Server using Docker Container](./docker_container.md) to get more details on the OpenVINO Model Server parameters and configuration.

 > **NOTE**:
 > When AI accelerators are used for inference execution, additional steps may be required to install their drivers and dependencies.
-Learn more about it
 > Learn more about it on [OpenVINO installation guide](https://docs.openvino.ai/2022.2/openvino_docs_install_guides_installing_openvino_linux.html).

 ## Building an OpenVINO&trade; Model Server Docker Image from Source <a name="sourcecode"></a>